Blue Ridge Tunnel almost complete

-After years in the making and numerous setbacks, it’s looking like the Claudius Crozet Blue Ridge Tunnel in Afton will be complete in 2020.
+After years of work and numerous setbacks, it looks as though the Claudius Crozet Blue Ridge Tunnel in Afton will be complete in 2020.

-Although the project was initiated in 2001, according to County Administrator Steve Carter, ground breaking didn't happen until 2014, a year and a half after grant funding was awarded for the beginning phase of the project.
-The 19-year-long dream was broken into three phases and, despite financial roadblocks over the years, the final phase is set to be complete in June 30, 2020 according to Mark Zimmerman, senior project manager.
+Although the project was initiated in 2001, according to County Administrator Steve Carter, ground breaking didn’t take place until 2014, a year and a half after grant funding was awarded for the beginning phase of the project.
+The 19-year-long dream was broken into three phases and, despite financial roadblocks over the years, the final phase is set to be complete in June 30, 2020, according to Mark Zimmerman, senior project manager.

 President of the foundation and Nelson resident Allen Hale said the completion has been a long time coming and is possible due to solid relationships between public and private entities.